Core E and CD Syllabus Example: SOC 359

 - Submitting a paper written by another person or obtained from the Internet.

 CAPS’ diverse staff offers brief individual, couple, and group counseling to student members of our community.
 CAPS services are confidential and free of charge.
 Call (415) 422-6352 for an initial consultation appointment.
 Telephone consultation through CAPS After Hours is available Monday - Friday from 5:00 p.m. to 8:30 a.m., 24 hours during weekends and holidays; call the above number and press 2.
-Further information can be found at https://myusf.usfca.edu/student-health-safety/caps.
+Further information can be found on the CAPS website.

 As instructors, one of our responsibilities is to help create a safe learning environment on our campus.
 We also have a mandatory reporting responsibility related to our role as faculty.
 We are required to share information regarding sexual misconduct or information about a crime that may have occurred on USF’s campus with the University.
 Here are some useful resources related to sexual misconduct:

-- To report any sexual misconduct, students may visit the Title IX coordinator (UC 5th floor) or see many other options by visiting usfca.edu/student_life/safer.
+- To report any sexual misconduct, students may visit the Title IX coordinator (UC 5th floor) or find other options on the USF student life page.

 - Students may speak to someone confidentially or report a sexual assault confidentially by contacting Counseling and Psychological Services at (415) 422-6352.